-Argument Data Type Description end_frame type string This argument defines the ending row of the partition and can be one of the following values: • CURRENT ROW • UNBOUNDED FOLLOWING • PRECEDING end_frame_value • FOLLOWING end_frame_value end_frame value int Optional argument that specifies the ending row based on the end frame_type value.
+Argument Туре Description end_frame value int Optional argument that specifies the ending row based on the end frame_type value.

-Data Type Description int The minimum values.
+Туре Description int The minimum values.

 WINDOW\NTILE

 This function divides the rows in the partition into the specified number of ranked groups and returns the group that each value belongs to.